mdaffin/disconnected.systems/content/blog/2017-03-19-rover-rest-api.md

 tags = ["rust", "raspberry-pi", "iron", "rest"]
 +++

+*Updated on 2017-03-25: added a static file server and set cors headers*

 Over the past few weeks I have been building a raspberry pi zero w based rover.
 This post follows on from the previous posts which you can checkout below.